froger-me/wp-packages-update-server/misc.md

 Webhooks's payload is sent in JSON format via a POST request and is signed with a `secret-key` secret key using `sha1` algorithm and `sha256` algorithm.
 The resulting hashes are made available in the `X-WPPUS-Signature` and `X-WPPUS-Signature-256` headers respectively.

-Below is an example of how to consume a Webhook on another installation of WordPress with a plugin (the can however be consumed by any system):
+Below is an example of how to consume a Webhook on another installation of WordPress with a plugin (webhooks can however be consumed by any system):

 ```php
 <?php